wendysmann/swc-r/readme.txt

 My name is Wendy.
-I am going to learn to use R really well today!
+I am going to learn to use R & R Studio really well today!
+And I am going to learn to manage data.
+Yay!